 - LLPs are considered Internationally as a preferred vehicle of business, particularly for the service industry and activities involving professionals.

-- It provides a lot of flexibility as compared to other company types, without imposing detailed legal and procedural requirement, which enables the professional expertise and initiative to combine with financial risk-taking capacity in an innovative and efficient manner.
+- It provides a lot of flexibility as compared to other company types, without imposing a detailed legal and procedural requirements, which enables the professional expertise and initiative to combine with financial risk-taking capacity innovatively and efficiently.

 - The liability of a partner is limited to his stake and no partner will be liable on account of independent or unauthorized acts of other partners.

-- Under the Limited Liability Partnership model, chartered accountants, company secretaries or even advocates can set up multi-disciplinary firms that will act as “one-stop” shop for people to avail various professional services.
+- Under the Limited Liability Partnership model, chartered accountants, company secretaries, or even advocates can set up multi-disciplinary firms that will act as a “one-stop” shop for people to avail of various professional services.

 - The framework of LLP is not restricted to professional services alone and several business activities can be undertaken through the structure.

 - The advantage of the LLP form would be that it will not impose detailed legal and procedural requirements intended for large widely held companies on such enterprises.
 In this way, it will also be useful for small enterprises.

 As you are already aware of the process of working of an LLP in India as well as globally.
 Now here are some steps that are to be followed while registering for LLP, these steps are: